Farama-Foundation/Gymnasium/docs/content/handling_timelimits.md

 This is where the distinction between termination and truncation becomes important.
 When an episode ends due to termination we don't bootstrap, when it ends due to truncation, we bootstrap.

-While using gym environments, the `done` signal (default for < v0.26) is frequently used to determine whether to bootstrap or not.
-However this is incorrect since it does not differentiate between termination and truncation.
+While using gymnasium environments, the `done` signal (default for < v0.26) is frequently used to determine whether to bootstrap or not.
+However, this is incorrect since it does not differentiate between termination and truncation.

-A simple example for value functions is shown below.
+A simple example of value functions is shown below.
 This is an illustrative example and not part of any specific algorithm.

 ```python
 # INCORRECT